 Omar Alfredo Rodríguez-López is an American guitarist, songwriter, producer, and filmmaker.
-Furthermore, he’s also the guitarist and the bandleader of The Mars Volta from 2001 until their breakup in 2012.
+Also, he’s the guitarist and the bandleader of The Mars Volta from 2001 until their breakup in 2012.

 Memphis Slim – 9/3/1915

 Memphis Slim is a legendary guitarist who combines elements from both Texas and Chicago blues.
 With a style that’s unique and fierce with a heavy hand attack, this multi-talented musician has over 500 recordings.
 Including the blues classic “Every day I Have the Blues.”

 In addition to his masterful guitar playing, soulful vocals, lively showmanship, and songwriting prowess.
 Influencing both blues and rock musicians.
 With such songs as “Hide Away” and “Have You Ever Loved a Woman.”

 Freddie King – 9/3/34